gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With the lock file [defaulting to one file per project](userguide/upgrading_version_6.html#locking_single), dependency locking in Gradle is now able to clean up lock state for configuration that are no longer locked.
 In addition, no lock state will be written if the build attempting to update it fails.

-## Ignore empty `buildSrc` project

-In earlier Gradle versions, the mere presence of a `buildSrc` directory was enough to trigger Gradle to execute all `buildSrc` tasks and to add the resulting `buildSrc.jar` to the buildscript class path.
-Gradle will now ignore an empty `buildSrc` directory, and will only generate a `buildSrc.jar` if build files and/or source files are detected.

-This has two benefits when an empty `buildSrc` directory is detected:
-- `:buildSrc:*` tasks will not be needlessly executed.
-- The empty `buildSrc.jar` will not be added to the buildscript class path, avoiding cache misses that this can cause.

 ## Using dynamic versions in the plugins block